 You can take care in the following ways,

-- Avoid adding spices in their food.
+- Avoid adding spices to their food.

 - Continue breastfeeding as it helps to recover soon.